RarelyCharlie/rarelycharlie.github.io/_howto/write.md

 Although you are writing becuase you have professional expertise, providing links to current authoritative sources helps to establish your own knowledge and authority.

 _Example:_ You want to tell your readers what bipolar disorder is.
-You can provide a link to the World Health Organization's [definition in ICD-10](https://icd.who.int/browse10/2010/en#F31).
+You can provide a link to the World Health Organization's [definition in ICD-11](https://icd.who.int/browse11/l-m/en#/http%3a%2f%2fid.who.int%2ficd%2fentity%2f613065957).

 ### Sources of facts should be current

 Ensure that the sources of information you rely on are not obsolete, because some readers will have up-to-date information.

-_Example:_ Instead of linking to a quote from the obsolete DSM-IV, link to a quote from the current DSM-5.
-ICD-10 is even better, because it applies internationally and you can link to it directly.
-However, do not rely on the newer ICD-11 draft before it has come into effect.
+_Example:_ Instead of linking to a quote from the obsolete DSM-IV, link to a quote from the current DSM-5-TR.
+ICD-11 is even better, because it applies internationally and you can link to it directly.

 ### Sources of facts should be public